 Your hull isn’t the only part of the watercraft that will have to deal with the ramifications of constant contact with the water.
 A great deal of the metal parts on your vessel may also be at risk for damage.
 Corrosion is the gradual destruction of metals through electrochemical oxidation, commonly known as rusting for iron.
 Electrolysis is the chemical decomposition produced by passing an electric current through a liquid or solution containing ions.
 Electrolysis, which occurs to most metals, can lead to extensive damage when a boat is left in the water for extended periods of time.

 Imagine pulling your boat from the water only to find metal fittings, props, and more all but eaten away.
 Even worse, the same sort of damage can take place inside your engine block, manifold and pumps as well.
 This sort of damage can be extremely bad as you can’t typically see it until your boat simply breaks down.
 The use of special anodes can help offset this to a degree; however, the best means of preventing it is through the use of a boat lift.
 This will give your boat the time out of the water it needs to keep the damage to a minimum.

-4) Save time getting in and out of the water.
+4) Save time to get in and out of the water.

 5) Prevent damage to your watercraft due to inclement weather.